datacenter/empirical-traffic-gen/README.md

 ## Output

-A successful run creates two output files name $pre_reqs.out and $pre_flows.out, where $prefix is the string provided via command line.
-The two files provide the size (in bytes) and completion time (in microseconds) for all requests and flows, respectively.
-Note that if the fanout is always 1, requests and flows (and hence the outputs) are identical.
+A successful run creates two output files: $pre_reqs.out and $pre_flows.out, where $prefix is the string provided via command line.
+The two files give the size (in bytes) and completion time (in microseconds) for all requests and flows, respectively.
+If the fanout is always 1, requests and flows (and hence the outputs) are identical.